puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_tags.markdown

 ### Restricting Catalog Runs

-Puppet agent and puppet apply can use [the `tags` setting][tags_setting] to only apply a subset of the node's catalog.
+Puppet agent and puppet apply can use [the `tags` setting][tags_setting] to only apply a subset of the node's [catalog][].
 This is useful when refactoring modules, and allows you to only apply a single class on a test node.

 The `tags` setting can be set in `puppet.conf` (to permanently restrict the catalog) or on the command line (to temporarily restrict it):